Roland09/PathPaintTool/README.md

 ## **Path Paint Tool**

 The Path Paint Tool is a free and Open Source extension for the Unity Terrain Tools.
-It is a Path Painter which allows you to modify the Unity terrain in order to creat paths.
+It is a Path Painter which allows you to modify the Unity terrain.

 ## Requirements